cksystemsteaching/selfie/book.md

 99 - 7 + 1 = 92 + 1 = 93
 ```

-The full story is as follows:
+The full story is now as follows:

 ```
 85 - 7 = 85 + (100 - 7) - 100 = 85 + (100 - 1 - 7 + 1) - 100 = 85 + (99 - 7 + 1) - 100